-Joseph, Sarah and John are buried at the Byaduk cemetery and a headstone marks their the grave, but where is Mary Ann?
+Joseph, Sarah, and John are buried at the Byaduk cemetery and a headstone marks their grave, but where is Mary Ann?

 Wife Mary died in 1884 at Byaduk at only 41 years of age.
-Youngest child Jonathan was only eight years old at the time.
+Her youngest child Jonathan was only eight years old at the time.

 - Amelia Harman, who married Chris Bell is listed as Millicent.
 Her birth name was registered as Amelia.
-Could Millicent been a nick name that stuck?
+Could Millicent have been a nickname that stuck?

 - Youngest son Jonathan is not mentioned in the obituary despite not passing away until 1941.
 I have always thought of him as the black sheep of the family.
 He married a girl from outside of the district, Hannah Keyte of Natimuk and he spent time in Queensland with Hannah, before disappearing prior to his death in Ararat, Victoria in 1941.
 Hannah was still living in Queensland at the time of his death.
 Is it possible that not only did he fall out with his wife Hannah, but also his family back in Byaduk?
 Or was it simply because the author of the obituary did not have time for him?